FCC launches probe of CenturyLink in wake of nationwide 911 outage

 "The CenturyLink service outage is therefore completely unacceptable, and its breadth and duration are particularly troubling.
 I’ve directed the Public Safety and Homeland Security Bureau to immediately launch an investigation into the cause and impact of this outage."

-A rep for the Monroe, Louisiana-based company CenturyLink could not be immediately reached for comment on Friday.
+A rep for the Monroe, Louisiana-based company CenturyLink on Friday declined to discuss the outage beyond the company's tweeted statements.

 Pai said he wants to know what went wrong and why it's taken so long to get fixed.